 STATEMENT INITIALS I agree to protect the privacy of faculty, peers, patients and family members of patients by not inappropriately disclosing confidential information about faculty, peers, patients or their family members that is disclosed to me in my capacity as a Cameron University radiologic technology student.
 In addition, I agree not to inappropriately disclose confidential information about my agency or institution that is disclosed to me in my capacity as a Cameron University radiologic technology student.
 I will adhere to HIPAA guidelines.
 I have/will read the syllabi of the radiologic technology program I am enrolled in, and I understand the criteria established for grading my course work.
-I understand that my average on exams must be 78% or higher in courses in order to attain a passing grade for those courses with the exception of Radiologic Technology course, which must be at a minimum 80%.
-I agree that I will conduct myself in a manner that exhibits professional values and in accordance with the ARRT Code of Ethics I will maintain and uphold the academic integrity policy of Cameron University and will not condone or participate in any activities of academic dishonesty including, but not limited to, plagiarism, cheating, undocumented clinical exams, not perform-ing clinical competency exam, stealing or copying another's assigned work, or dishonesty about any situation and that any incident of academic dishonesty will result in failing the course(s), withdrawal from other radiology course(s), and dismissal from the program.
-I will not recreate any items or portions of any exam for my own use or for use by others during my enrollment in the Radiolog- ic Technology program, i.e; by taking photos of any part of tests or quizzes and posting on internet or current or future social media networks or any public domains, or texting, emailing images and/or test information and/or portions of questions and/or answers.
+I understand that my average on exams must be 78% or higher in didactic courses and 80% or higher in clinical courses in order to attain a passing grade for those courses with the exception of Radiologic Technology course, which must be at a minimum 80%.
+I agree that I will conduct myself in a manner that exhibits professional values and in accordance with the ARRT Code of Ethics.
+I will maintain and uphold the academic integrity policy of Cameron University and will not condone or participate in any activities of academic dishonesty including, but not limited to, plagiarism, cheating, undocumented clinical exams, not performing clinical competency exam, stealing or copying another's assigned work, or dishonesty about any situation.
+I will not recreate any items or portions of any exam for my own use or for use by others during my enrollment in the Radiologic Technology program, i.e; by taking photos of any part of tests or quizzes and posting on internet, social media networks or any public domains, or texting, emailing images and/or test information and/or portions of questions and/or answers.
 I will not accept or access any unauthorized information related to any exam administered during my enrollment in the Radiologic Technology program.
-I will sign my own papers and other documents and will not sign any other student's name to anything, including class rolls or clinical sign in/sign out online software/book, competencies, or computers.
+I will sign my own papers and other documents and will not sign any other student's name to anything, including class rolls or clinical sign in/sign out book or competencies.
 I will not allow any student access to any of my paperwork for the purpose of copying.
-I will not discuss or post any information about faculty, peers, patients, family members, or any clinical education setting on any current or future social media electronic venue (i.e. Facebook, YouTube, Twitter, Instagram, Snapchat, Tik Tok, cell phones, etc.).
+I will not discuss or post any information about faculty, peers, patients, family members, or any clinical education setting on any electronic venue (i.e. Facebook, YouTube, Twitter, Instagram, Snapchat, cell phones, etc.).
 Nor will I leave/save any patient, family, faculty, clinical education setting, or student information on any open access desktop or hard-drive.
 I will not engage in any unprofessional behavior as described in the student handbook, including any type of violence, bullying, or cyber bullying.
 I will not take any pictures or make any audio/video recordings at any; clinical education setting, educational event, or the CU/GPTC campus, without specific authorization from the clinical facility, educational event, CU/GPTC faculty or its representative.
 I understand and accept that any violation of the above statements may result in dismissal from the program.

-Student Signature
+Student Signature Dat е